kathirmeyyappan/edge-detector/README.md

   <img src="readme_screenshots/haikyuu_header.gif" alt="Haikyuu Header GIF">
 </p>

 This repo contains some edge detection algorithms and tools, as well as a collection of simpler image processing algorithms, all implemented from scratch in python.
 Image handling is done with the PIL library and computation is with NumPy.
+Here is a [YouTube video](https://www.youtube.com/watch?v=ji99sNhIAJE) demonstrating some of the results.

 ## Table of Contents